Python Virtual Environment Usage

 source .venv/bin/activate

-After activating the virtual environment, the (.venv) identifier will be displayed before the command prompt.
+After activating the virtual environment, the (.venv) identifier will be displayed before the command line prompt.

 pip3 install --upgrade pip